MikeAgb/LeetCode/README.md

 You must solve this problem without using the library's sort function.

-## 82. Remove Duplicates from Sorted List II
+## 82. Remove Duplicates from Sorted List II (Medium)

 Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
 Return the linked list sorted as well.

+## 98. Validate Binary Search Tree (Medium)

+Given the root of a binary tree, determine if it is a valid binary search tree (BST).

+A valid BST is defined as follows:

+The left subtree of a node contains only nodes with keys less than the node's key.
+The right subtree of a node contains only nodes with keys greater than the node's key.
+Both the left and right subtrees must also be binary search trees.

 ## 161. One Edit Distance (Medium)